Chapter 1: Between the salt and the leaves

 Low laughs and slurred words floated around her in warning.

 They were always the same, these men.
 Alerting her to their presence well before they descended upon her.
 Lissa knew their tricks, but she also knew she couldn’t overpower them all.
-However, there were ways to mitigate the damage they would do.
+Luckily, there were ways to mitigate the damage they would do.

 Lissa stepped out into the middle of the dirt street, getting as far away from the alleys as possible.
-They’d caught her in one too many times and the dark only made them braver.
+They’d caught her in one too many times and the shadows only made them braver.

 “Why are you in such a hurry, bird girl?” one of them called in a low, gravelly voice.

 She didn’t offer a response to such a tired insult.
-It would be a miracle if her tongue didn’t earn her a bruised tonight.
+It would be a miracle if her tongue didn’t earn her a bruise tonight.
+Typically, they only traveled in a pack of three.
+Those weren’t the best odds, but it was better than nothing.

 A hand clamped around her wrist, halting her steps.
 If she fought too soon, they’d be inclined to use more force.
 There was still a chance she could talk her way out of this—she just needed to stay calm.